REAN-Foundation/forms-service/bruno/form-service/Field Rules/Fallback Rules/README.md

 - `Priority`: Priority level for execution order
 - `IsActive`: Whether the rule is active
 - `OperationType`: Type of operation (Logical, Mathematical, etc.)
-- `BaseOperationId`: ID of the base operation

 ### Action Properties

 - `Action`: Type of action to take (e.g., 'SET_DEFAULT', 'SHOW_MESSAGE', 'SKIP_FIELD', 'RETRY')
-- `ActionValue`: The value to set or the message to show
 - `ActionMessage`: User-friendly message for the action
 - `ActionParameters`: Additional parameters for complex actions (JSON)
-- `ExecutionOrder`: Order in which fallback actions should be executed
-- `StopOnSuccess`: Whether to stop executing other fallback rules if this one succeeds

 ## Usage Examples